FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 |||[HFSB5-2020-130](https://uk.misumi-ec.com/vona2/detail/110302683830/?HissuCode=HFSB5-2020-130&PNSearch=HFSB5-2020-130&KWSearch=HFSB5-2020-130&searchFlow=results2type)|1
 ||OpenBuilds Angle Corner Connector|[20x20x20](https://openbuildspartstore.com/black-angle-corner-connector/)|6|4 for securing the bed frame to the bottom frame, 2 to secure the cross bar

-### Specifics
-- 300m3 build.
-- Added 20mm to the height of the vertical frame, so the door, side and back panels all rest within an extrusion frame.
-This eliminates the need for the flanges to support the panels.
-- The bed frame has a cross bar in order to mount my bed with 3 mounting points instead of 4.
-It is a preparation to add a kinematic bed mounting solution at a later time.

 ## Panels

 ![Panels](Images/panels.png)

+### Specifics
+- The principle of the original DoomCube door is applied to the side and back panels, where the panels slide into panelmounuts that bolt into the extrusion.
+- Top and bottom panels use the original DoomCube mounting system.
+Unfortunately this requires them to be inserted during the build, but I haven't been able to come up with an alternative solution that allows for installation after the frame build.
+- Top and bottom (deck) panels have cutouts for wire passthroughs and the top deck panel has mounting holes for mounting the ERCF on top of the top deck panel.

+### Dimensions
 Drawings are [here](Drawings), DXFs are [here](DXF)

 Panel|Drawing|DXF|QTY